Movatterモバイル変換

 German gunners shoot down a Britishbiplane flying across a desert.
 A group ofBedouin pulls the badly burned pilot from the wreckage, rescuing him.

-In the late 1930s, Hungarian cartographerLászló Almásy is exploring a region of the Sahara as part of aRoyal Geographical Society archeological and surveying expedition group, which includes his good friend Englishman Peter Madox, and British couple Geoffrey and Katharine Clifton, who provide aerial surveys using their plane.
+In the late 1930s, Hungarian cartographerLászló Almásy is exploring a region of the Sahara as part of aRoyal Geographical Society archeological and surveying expedition, which includes his good friend Englishman Peter Madox, and British couple Geoffrey and Katharine Clifton, who conduct aerial surveys with their plane.

-Almásy discovers through a Bedouin the location of the ancientCave of Swimmers, containing cave paintings.
-As the group documents their findings, Almásy and Katharine fall in love.
+Almásy discovers the location of the ancientCave of Swimmers, containing cave paintings.
+As the group documents the find, Almásy and Katharine fall in love.
 He writes about her in notes folded into his book, which she discovers when he awkwardly accepts two watercolours of the cave walls and asks her to paste them into the book.

-Upon returning to Cairo, they begin an affair, while the group arranges for more detailed archaeological surveys of the cave and the surrounding area.
+They return to Cairo and begin an affair, while the group arranges for more detailed archaeological surveys of the cave and surrounding area.
 Almásy buys her a silver thimble as a gift.
-Geoffrey secretly watches her from his car and realizes that she is cheating.
+Geoffrey secretly watches her from his car and realizes she is cheating.
 Months later, Katharine breaks things off, fearing the repercussions from Geoffrey.
-The archaeological projects are then halted due to the onset of the war.
-Madox leaves hisTiger Moth airplane atKufra Oasis before his return to Britain.
+When the archaeological projects are halted by the onset of the war, Madox leaves hisTiger Moth airplane atKufra Oasis and returns to Britain.

-Caravaggio now seeks revenge for his injuries, so far killing the German interrogator who had his thumbs cut off and the spy who identified him but now seeks whoever provided maps to the Germans, allowing them to infiltrate Cairo.
-He suspects Almásy, asking "Did you kill the Cliftons?", to which Almásy concedes "Maybe ...
+Caravaggio seeks revenge for his injuries, killing the German interrogator who cut his thumbs off and the spy who betrayed him, and seeks out whoever provided maps to the Germans, allowing them to infiltrate Cairo.
+He confronts Almásy about the Cliftons' death, and he concedes "Maybe ...
 I did".

-Almásy tells Caravaggio, with Hana listening nearby, about packing campin 1941 when Geoffrey arrives in the biplane.
+Hana overhears Almásy telling Caravaggio about packing campin 1941 when Geoffrey arrives in the biplane.
 He aims at Almásy, who jumps out of the way, and crashes.
 Almásy finds Geoffrey dead at the controls and Katharine badly injured in the front seat.
 It was an attempted double murder-suicide, as he uncovered their affair.
-Almásy carries Katharine to the Cave of Swimmers and observes that she is still wearing the thimble that he had given her as a gift on a chain.
-She declares that she has always loved him.
+Almásy carries Katharine to the Cave of Swimmers and observes that she is still wearing the thimble he had given her as a gift and she declares she has always loved him.

-Leaving her there with provisions and his book, Almásy walks three days across the desert.
-At British-heldEl Tag, he explains her desperate situation and asks for help, but a young officer detains him on suspicion of being a spy.
-Transported away by train, Almásy escapes and eventually comes across a German army unit.
-They take him to the Kufra Oasis, where Madox has hidden his plane.
-Exchanging maps for fuel, Almásy flies to the cave and finds Katharine dead.
-Taking her on the plane, they are burned when shot down.
-After hearing the story, Caravaggio gives up his quest for revenge.
+Leaving her with provisions and his book, Almásy walks three days across the desert to British-heldEl Tag.
+He asks for help for her, but a young officer detains him on suspicion of being a spy.
+Transported away by train, Almásy escapes and encounters a German army unit which takes him to the Kufra Oasis, where Madox has hidden his plane.
+Exchanging maps for fuel, Almásy flies to the cave, finds Katharine dead, and is shot down flying her body away.
+After hearing the story, Caravaggio abandons his quest for revenge.

-Kip is reposted once he has cleared the explosives; he and Hana agree that they will meet again.
-Later, Almásy tells her that he has had enough by pushing vials of morphine towards her.
-Though distraught, Hana grants his wish, administering the lethal dose.
+Kip is reposted after the explosives are cleared and agrees with Hana they'll meet again.
+Almásy tells her he's had enough by pushing vials of morphine towards her.
+Though distraught, Hana grants his wish, administering a lethal dose.
 As he drifts to sleep, she reads him Katharine's final letter, written while alone in the cave.
-The next morning, Hana goes with Caravaggio to Florence, holding Almásy's book tightly as they ride away.
+The next morning, Hana goes with Caravaggio to Florence, clutching Almásy's book.

 Cast